frankiechapson/Validity2/README.md

 At last we have to merge the continuous periods.
 Two period are continuous if one follows the other and every attributes are identical.
 So, we can reduce the number of intervals.

-Not so easy, and not too fast, but is is working.
+Not so easy, and not too fast, but it is working.

 ### See the sql files for a demo!